Whichever you choose, you know you'll regret it later.note

 - Played straight in The Tomb of the TaskMaker: fighters can use the most weapons, magicians can use the most spells, and thieves can steal items and pick locks.

 - Fate/EXTRA Allows the player to choose one of three servants to fight for him/her.

-- Kingdoms Of Amalur Reckoning has three paths that you can choose to pursue.
+- Kingdoms of Amalur: Reckoning has three paths that you can choose to pursue: Might, Sorcery, and Finesse.
 However, by putting enough points into the paths, you can unlock a different path that gives you different bonuses, such as becoming a Mighty Glacier Magic Knight or a Glass Cannon version.
 You can also switch between paths whenever you want.